- Online Physics Brawl is a three-hour-long team competition happening

 Winners of each category will be announced separately.
 Absolute winners

 - The award for the best teams is the eternal fame and prestige gained by winning

 - Collaboration among different teams is not allowed.

-but we still are mainly trusting you not to cheat.
+still mainly rely on trust in your sportsmanship.
 We assume all the teams

 participate because they want to have fun competing.
 Cheating will spoil